Microwave Attenuators: Application Notes

 There are some disadvantages to this approach that may limit its usefulness.
 First, the minimum practical attenuation step size at microwave frequencies is about 0.5 dB due to interacting VSWR's as the bits are switched.
 These interactions may lead to a non-monotonic response as the attenuation is changed in increments of one LSB, i.e., the attenuation level may actually decrease when an increasing attenuation step is called for.
 Second, because of the RF circuit complexity, the cost of this attenuator is usually higher than other approaches.
 Finally, the incorporation of high speed switches may lead to excess video leakage.

 PHASE INVARIANT ATTENUATORS

-This specialized class of attenuators has the property that the insertion phase variation is minimized as the attenuation level is changed.
-A unique topology is employed by GMC to obtain this performance which is described in detail in a separate technical paper.(1) In all other respects they perform in a manner similar to the balanced attenuators described above.
+In this specialized class of attenuators, the insertion phase variation is minimized as the attenuation level is changed.
+A unique topology is employed by Kratos General Microwave to obtain this performance which is described in detail in a separate technical paper(1).
+In all other respects they perform in a manner similar to the balanced attenuators described above.

 All attenuators except for the switched bit variety are available with linearizing driver circuits with either analog or digital control inputs.
 In addition, many attenuators are available without the driver for those who choose to provide their own.
 Most digital attenuators are available with eight-bit TTL control which, for an attenuator with a nominal attenuation range of 60 dB, will provide a resolution of 0.25 dB.
 Some attenuators are available with a resolution of as low as 0.05 dB.
 Except for switched-bit designs, all PIN diode attenuators are analog in nature and thus their resolution is essentially limited by the DAC used in the driver circuit.